 Sony Alpha a7S III

 A revised 12.1MP Exmor R BSI CMOS sensor and updated BIONZ XR image processor, as well as UHD 4K 120p video recording and internal 10-bit 4:2:2 sampling, provide faster performance, improved noise reduction, and a broader dynamic range.

-Video is the primary application of the a7S III, and improvements to the sensor and processor enable faster readout speeds and greatly reduced rolling shutter, along with high-bitrate internal recording, 16-bit raw output via the full-size HDMI port, and flexible control over motion with variable frame rate selection.
+Video is the primary application of the a7S III, and improvements to the sensor and processor enable faster readout speeds and greatly reduced rolling shutter, along with a high-bitrate internal recording, 16-bit raw output via the full-size HDMI port, and flexible control over motion with variable frame rate selection.

 The a7S III also does away with recording time limits and incorporates HLG for direct HDR production as well as S-Log2/S-Log3 gamma profiles for advanced HDR production with editing.

 Customer review: “After many years in the RED ecosystem I am now in the mirrorless world with the Sony Alpha a7s III.

 Blackmagic Pocket Cinema Camera 6K

 With the Super 35 sensor Pocket Cinema Camera 6K, Blackmagic Design raises the bar in tiny cine-style capture.
 Not only can the BMPCC 6K record up to 50 fps 6144 x 3456 video, but a huge benefit to lens buffs everywhere, this mirrorless camera features an active Canon EF mount, allowing users to take advantage of the massive array of EF/EF-S–mount lenses available.